click on photos for a magnified view

 In another study of the melt inclusions in Chassigny, Filiberto et al. (2004) concluded that formation of Chassigny is more consistent with fractionation from an alkalic, silica-saturated parental liquid under elevated pressure, rather than from a low-pressure fractionation of an olivine tholeiite.
 In support of this scenario, it was experimentally demonstrated by Nekvasil et al. (2007) that a magma compositionally analogous to terrestrial tholeiite could be the parental liquid of the chassignites.
 They found that a tholeiitic magma can undergo crystallization at >4.3 kbar (equivalent to martian depths of ~35 km) and >0.4 wt% water to produce an alkalic, silica-saturated hawaiitic melt.
 This melt can evolve to form the polyphase melt inclusions in Chassigny olivines, including the highly evolved alkali-rich rhyolitic glass component.
 By a similar process, but involving a less evolved, mildly alkalic basalt liquid, the trapped melt component found in the chassignite NWA 2737 could be formed.
 Crystallization at this significant depth would be followed by ascent to a near-surface location where impact excavation can occur.

 Martian tholeiites have been identified by NASA's Mars Exploration Rover Spirit, examples of which are the rocks Adirondack, Mazatzal, and Humphrey; Spirit has also identified several hawaiitic rocks, including the silica-saturated Backstay, Wishstone, and Irvine.
 In a study by Elardo et al. (2008) the martian hawaiitic Backstay rock, which was studied by the MER Spirit at Columbia Hills of Gusev crater, was utilized as a model for the Chassigny parental melt.
 It was demonstrated that the accepted crystallization sequence for Chassigny is consistent with a parental magma water content of between 1.5 wt% and 2.6 wt% (Nekvasil et al., 2009).
-Models utilizing a Backstay-like rock as a parental melt were utilized to reveal that similar phases which are known to exist in Chassigny, both cumulus phases and melt inclusions, would be produced during crystallization and loss of residual liquids at the base of a 5070 km thick crust (6.89.3 kbar) given a bulk water content of 2.6 wt% (1.5 wt% Cl, 0.3 wt% S, 0.4 wt% water; Ustunisik and Nekvasil, 2010).
+Models using a Backstay-like rock as a parental melt revealed that similar phases known to exist in Chassigny, both cumulus phases and melt inclusions, would be produced during crystallization and loss of residual liquids at the base of a 5070 km thick crust (6.89.3 kbar) given a bulk water content of 2.6 wt% (1.5 wt% Cl, 0.3 wt% S, 0.4 wt% water; Ustunisik and Nekvasil, 2010).